atgreen/cl-tuition/README.md

 ## Input and mouse

 Keyboard events arrive as `tui:key-msg` values with helpers to inspect the key and modifier state.
-Mouse input (when enabled) surfaces cell‑based coordinates, button, and action so you can implement hover, drag, or click interactions in a pure update loop.
+Mouse input (when enabled) provides cell-based coordinates, button information, and a hierarchical event system for press, release, drag, move, and scroll events.

-Enable mouse reporting via `:mouse` in `tui:make-program` (see Program Options) and specialize `tui:update-message` on the corresponding message types.
+Enable mouse reporting via `:mouse` in `tui:make-program` (see Program Options) and specialize `tui:update-message` on the specific mouse event types.

 ```lisp
 ;; Key message helpers